top of page

 Acts of services

-This is something that comes naturally to us in the space of Pet Parenthood.
-We all go out of our way to care for them in many different ways.
-I know of Cats that wake up their parents at 5 AM demanding to be fed and our Dog Brad has trained us to be 4 AM people to walk him early in the summer.
-In my opinion, this is the most common way that our Pets show their affection for us too.
-While they aren’t folding laundry to make our life easier, they take on important jobs such as helping us be anxiety free by letting us stroke them or caring for us by staying next to us when we are down physically/mentally, entertain us with their antics, train their Pet sibling etc. Unfortunately, in most cases the Humans don't even know that their Pet is doing a job for them.
-For example, the Cat on top of the wardrobe could be ensuring everything is in order in the house.
-This is one of the areas that Animal Communication helps.
-Basis your observations, what is your Pet's main job?
-What are the acts of services that you do for your Pets (Bet this is a long list).
+In the realm of Pet Parenthood, this is something that comes naturally to us.
+We all go out of our way to care for them in various ways.
+I know of cats that wake their owners at 5 AM demanding food, and our dog Brad has trained us to become 4 AM people to walk him early in the summer.
+In my view, this is the most common way our pets express their affection for us.
+While they aren't folding laundry to make our lives easier, they take on vital roles such as helping us relieve anxiety by letting us pet them or comforting us by staying close when we're physically or mentally down, entertaining us with their antics, or even training their pet siblings.
+Unfortunately, in most cases, humans aren't even aware that their pet is performing a task for them.
+For instance, the cat perched atop the wardrobe might be ensuring everything is in order in the house.
+This is one of the areas where Animal Communication proves helpful.
+Based on your observations, what is your pet's main role?
+What acts of service do you perform for your pets (I bet this is a long list).

 Gifts

-While our Pets can't get us Physical Gifts, barring the dead bird/rat that your Cat might bring home, they sure address the emotional part of it.
-This is sort of linked to Acts of Services in the case of Pets.
-We evaluate gifts based on the thought behind it/ value etc. Pets do thoughtful things like staying close to the baby and keeping an eye on them, distracting us to take our mind of daily life issues, keeping walks shorter when you are unwell, a Cat that stays indoors the whole time while you are away etc. As a kid, I used to get frequent Asthma attacks.
-I still remember how our dog Brownie stayed by my side the whole time.
-Whenever I woke up ,he would go and pull my mom’s sari.
-She would then come running to check on me.
-He also saved us from a fire once (that’s a story for another day).
-But these are the gifts he gave us.
-Can you think of something very thoughtful that your Pet did recently?
-Any super thoughtful gift that you got your Pet recently?
+Although our pets can't give us physical gifts, except perhaps the occasional dead bird or rat a cat might bring, they certainly fulfill the emotional aspect of gift-giving.
+This is somewhat akin to acts of service when it comes to pets.
+We assess gifts based on the thoughtfulness or value behind them.
+Pets do considerate things like staying close to a baby and watching over them, distracting us from daily life issues, shortening walks when we're unwell, or a cat staying indoors while we're away.
+As a child, I frequently had asthma attacks.
+I still recall how our dog, Brownie, stayed by my side throughout.
+Whenever I woke up, he would tug on my mom's sari, prompting her to rush over to check on me.
+He even saved us from a fire once (but that's a story for another time).
+These were the gifts he gave us.
+Can you recall something thoughtful your pet did recently?
+Or a particularly thoughtful gift you gave your pet?

 Physical Touch

-Physical intimacy probably ranks at par with Words of Affirmation.
-We all love to cuddle our Pets and love it when they rub themselves on us or give us a kiss.
-But not all Pets demonstrate affection this way and that is ok too.
-Some of them can't stand body heat and hence prefer not being smothered by us, while there are others that love it.
-That tiny lick when you are crying or not leaving your lap when you are upset are a couple of other ways to show their love through physical touch.
-Does your Pet love snuggles?
-Do you love to cuddle/kiss them?
+Physical intimacy is likely as important as Words of Affirmation.
+We enjoy cuddling our pets and appreciate it when they nuzzle us or give us a kiss.
+However, not all pets show affection in this manner, and that's perfectly fine.
+Some pets dislike body heat and prefer not to be smothered, while others adore it.
+That little lick when you're crying or staying on your lap when you're upset are additional ways they express love through physical touch.
+Does your pet enjoy snuggles?
+Do you like to cuddle or kiss them?